 NCAA Tournament Sweet 16 Betting Tips: 5 Things to Consider

-After four, manic days, the entire feel of the NCAA Tournament and March Madness begin to change.
+After four manic days, the entire feel of the NCAA Tournament and the approach to March Madness betting changes.
 Host cities get larger, arenas get more cavernous, and teams still playing shift their focus toward bigger goals.

 The Final Four is but a dream for most teams that begin play in the round of 64.
 It’s very much a reality for everyone in the Sweet 16.

 Indeed, the regional semifinals are when the tournament starts to get serious, morphing from a freewheeling, upset-minded festival of basketball into a contest that’s designed to determine the national championship.
 The tone, the atmosphere, the tip times, the look on players’ faces — it’s all different than it had been before.

 And it’s different for college basketball betting fans, too.
 The Sweet 16 is historically where the blueblood programs from the power conferences begin to reassert themselves, and the gas fueling tournament upstarts begins to run out.
 Gone is the wildness of first-round tournament betting.
 Rather, it is a round defined less by upsets than by marque matchups.

 That said, here are five things to consider to help make your Round of 16 a sweet one.

 1. Timing Matters in the Sweet 16